IshanManchanda/IshanManchanda/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a second-year undergrad at IIT Kharagpur based out of Gurgaon.
+I'm a second-year undergraduate student at IIT Kharagpur based out of Gurgaon.
 I'm mostly a generalist at the moment, with maximum experience in backend development with Django and Deep Learning with PyTorch.

 I've developed several backend systems such as the one for Thought Processors ([Static Website](https://thoughtprocessors.netlify.app/)) and [StaightZero](https://straightzero.in).
 At StraightZero, I co-developed a payment system using the PayUMoney API, a live test-taking platform, and a supplementary material hosting system in a team of just two.